Unmixing the Wilson line defect CFT. Part II: analytic bootstrap: Bootstrapping 1d CFTs

 where due to the assumption that $\D\in \mathbb{Z}$ the factor of $\chi^{\D}$ is regular at $\chi=0$ and the only non-analytic terms are explicit powers of $\log\chi$, which are higher at higher perturbative order.
 This leads to a natural decomposition of four-point functions at each order as

-where each $G^{(\ell)}_{\log^k}(\chi)$ is analytic at $\chi=0$ and admits an expansion in conformal blocks and their derivatives.
+where each $G^{(\ell)}_{\log^k}(\chi)$ is analytic at $\chi=0$ and admits an expansion in conformal blocks and their derivatives\footnote{This decomposition was introduced in \cite{Liendo:2018ukf} in the context of 1d CFTs, see also \cite{Bissi:2020wtv,Bissi:2020woe} for a related analysis of all-order structures associated with logarithmic singularities in AdS$_5\times S^5$. }.
 For the leading logarithmic singularities, such expansions read\footnote{Here we neglect issues due to mixing, which we will come back to later in the paper.}

 where we have introduced the notation

 Closed form expressions for the expansion of $G^{(\ell)}_{\log^k}(\chi)$ for general $k$ and $\ell$ can be found in Appendix \ref{app:perturbativeOPE}.

 We will come back to how precisely the CFT data appear in the expansions \eqref{logpowers_expansions} and the implication for our bootstrap algorithm as well as for the mixing problem.
 For the moment we would like to highlight two aspects of the decomposition \eqref{Gpowerslog} and its relation to braiding symmetry.
 First, as we stressed in the previous section, when we consider results that arise from a sum over AdS Witten diagrams it {\it must} be possible to write the results in such a way that the whole Bose symmetry group is manifest, simply due to the fact that we are summing over all permutations of external points by construction.
 One might argue that an expression like \eqref{Gpowerslog} is problematic from the point of view of braiding, since the map $\chi \to \tfrac{\chi}{\chi-1}$ implies that the image $\log\chi$ develops an imaginary part for $0<\chi<1$ and $G^{(\ell)}(\chi)$ cannot be symmetric under braiding at face value.
 Our remedy to this is to extend the definition of $G^{(\ell)}(\chi)$ for $\chi\in \mathbb{R}\setminus\{0,1\}$ by replacing $\log\chi \to \log|\chi|$ and similarly $\log(1-\chi)\to \log|1-\chi|$ for the logarithms arising in the crossed-channel OPE.
 In all the examples that we shall study this will be enough to define an extension $\bar{G}^{(\ell)}(\chi)$ of the correlator such that